-There are many different reasons why your joints may be sore – not all pain is caused by arthritis.
-Talk to your doctor if you have pain and stiffness that starts for no clear reason, lasts for more than a few days and is associated with swelling, redness and warmth in your joints.
+There are many different reasons why your joints may be sore – arthritis is not always the cause of pain.
+Talk to your doctor if you have pain and stiffness that starts for no apparent reason, lasts for more than a few days and is associated with swelling, redness and warmth in your joints.

 Painful joints can lead to other effects, such as:

 - Muscle weakness, e.g. lack of grip in the hands